webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/plays-too-many-games.md

+---
+aliases:
----,aliases:,- plays too many games,tags:,- Compendium/CSRD/en/Foci,---
+- plays too many games
+tags:
+- Compendium/CSRD/en/Foci
+---

 Lessons, reflexes, and strategies you've learned by playing too many games have applications in the real world, where people who don't play enough toil and live their dreary lives.
  ### Intrusion